 Alternator, how it works, symptoms, testing, problems, replacement

 An alternator is a maintenance-free unit.
-On average, an alternator can last for 8-12 years without any repairs.
+In some cars, it can last for up to 10-15 years without any repairs.
 If an alternator fails, the car may still run for a short time on battery power.
 However, the engine will stall as soon as the battery charge is depleted.
-Replacing an alternator with a new unit is quite expensive, but there are alternatives.
+Replacing an alternator with a new OEM part is expensive, but there are alternatives.
 Read more below.

 Battery-shaped warning light

 The charging system warning light doesn't point directly to a failed alternator, although alternator problems are very common.
 Your mechanic will need to do further testing to pinpoint the defective part.

 How the alternator is tested

 Computerized battery and charging system tester

 Your mechanic can test the state of your charging system with the battery and charging system tester (in the photo).
 A battery and charging system test (AVR test) costs from $30 to $50.
 The test will show if the charging system is weak or not working at all.
 It also can detect if one of the diodes inside the alternator has failed.

 If the charging system fails the test, your mechanic will need to do further diagnostic to see if it's the alternator or something else causing the problem.
 Other charging system problems include a loose drive belt, faulty wiring or blown fuse, defective ignition switch, etc. Read also: How to check a fuse in a car